 “We are here because we are EU citizens.
 Brexit makes us lose these rights.
 The new decree does not identify which rights we will be maintaining during the transition phase.
 Although we will still be legally resident, we do not know what will happen to the other rights we enjoyed through EU citizenship, the right to healthcare, to work etc., the day after Brexit,” said British in Italy spokesperson Delia Dumaresq.

-Citizenship requirements and protection for Italians in the UK
+Citizenship and simplifications for Italians in the UK

-The decree contains provisions on access to citizenship allowing British residents to continue applying as EU nationals if they have been in Italy for 4 years by the Brexit date and if they submit the application by 31 December 2020.
-For non-EU nationals, the residence requirement would otherwise be 10 years.
+The decree also contains provisions on access to citizenship.
+Members of parliament agreed that British residents can continue applying as EU nationals if they have lived in Italy for 4 years by the Brexit date and if they submit the application by 31 December 2020.
+For non-EU nationals, the residency requirement would otherwise be 10 years.

 Eligibility criteria don’t change if citizenship is acquired by descent or by marriage.